As we grow and evolve (as individuals, teams, or companies), we change, and so does the environment around us.

 In other words, a growth mindset means focusing on ‘one-upping’ your past self rather than out-competing or out-performing others (some refer to this as ‘know it all’ versus ‘learn it all’ approaches).

-Discover how instilling a growth mindset and enhancing cross-functional team collaboration through a tailored learning & development program helped a biotech company create an efficient speed-to-market pathway.
+Discover how instilling a growth mindset and enhancing cross-functional team collaboration through a tailored learning & development program helped this biotech create an efficient speed-to-market pathway.

 The Impact of a Growth Mindset